Freiling87/CCU/CCU/Documentation/C04_Traits.md

 |Fearless											|- Never flees from combat

 ##			Cost Scale
-This affects ALL costs from the agent's interactions: Hire, Interaction, Merchant
+This affects all costs from the agent's interactions, except bribery for Quest Items.

 |Trait												|Effect													|
 |:--------------------------------------------------|:------------------------------------------------------|